Newspapers 24/7: 2022

 What about trust?

-Trust is an important topic these days.
-The 2022 Newspapers 24/7 study also finds that trust in newspapers has remained strong.
-Looking at editorial content in print, 57% of Canadians say the medium is completely/somewhat trustworthy.
-And 54% trust news media websites, which is well ahead of television, radio, magazines, social and search in terms of consumer confidence.
+Trust continues to be an important topic.
+The 2023 Newspapers 24/7 study finds that trust in newspapers has remained strong, despite the global downturn in trust across many sectors.
+Looking at editorial content in print, 54% of Canadians say the medium is completely/somewhat trustworthy.
+And 52% trust news media websites, which is well ahead of television, radio, magazines, social and search in terms of consumer confidence.

 Print and digital news media advertising also outranked the competition in terms of trust in advertising.
 No matter how you look at it, newspapers remain a safe space for readers.